 29 “Immediately after the distress of those days

 and the moon will not give its light;

 30 “Then will appear the sign of the Son of Man in heaven.
 And then all the peoples of the earth will mourn when they see the Son of Man coming on the clouds of heaven, with power and great glory.31 And he will send his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of the heavens to the other.

 Here the prophet Isa al Masih looked past the coming destruction of the Temple.
-He taught that the period from the destruction of the Temple to his return would be characterized by growing evil, earthquakes, famines, wars, and persecution of his followers.
+He taught that the period from the destruction of the Temple to his return would have growing evil, earthquakes, famines, wars, and persecution of his followers.
 Even so, he predicted that the Injil would be ‘preached in the whole world’ (v 14).
-As the world learned about the Masih, there would be a growing number of false prophets and false claims about him and his return.
+As the world learned about the Masih, there would be a growing number of false prophets and false claims.
 The true sign of his return in the midst of the wars, chaos and distress would be undisputable disturbances of the sun, moon and the stars.
 Somehow they will be darkened.

 We can see that war, distress and earthquakes are increasing – so the time of his return is getting closer.
 But there are still no disturbances in the heavens – so his return is not just yet.
 But how close are we?
 To answer this question, Isa al Masih continued

 32 “Now learn this lesson from the fig tree: As soon as its twigs get tender and its leaves come out, you know that summer is near.
 33 Even so, when you see all these things, you know that it is near, right at the door.
 34 Truly I tell you, this generation will certainly not pass away until all these things have happened.
 35 Heaven and earth will pass away, but my words will never pass away.